CKAD Certification: The Comprehensive Guide for Future CKADs

 I recommend going for the CKAD preparation course by Mumshad.
 His course has a lot of quizzes and the quality is top-notch.

-Also, To practice for the CKAD exam, you can try the Mock exams.
+Also, to practice for the CKAD exam, you can try the Mock exams.
 It will help you build confidence and practice many scenarios for the exam.

 CKAD Certification Resources